SustainableAfrica/ClimateRiskChallenge/Nigeria/Resources/Examples-Ideas.md

 ### Data Granularity
 - Ag - monthly downscaled data may be ok

-### Other academic papers that may be useful
-- To be provided, such as NIMET

 ## Recommend Teams Define Scope of Analysis
 Examples include: